(305) 4471-447

 Teeth Cleaning in Miami, FL

-Did you know that teeth cleaning is one of the most important parts of oral hygiene?
+Did you know that getting your teeth cleaned professionally is one of the most important aspects of daily oral hygiene?
 It’s true!
-Most people brush their teeth once per day, but only half of us floss daily.
-If you’ve never had your teeth cleaned before, then you should definitely get started soon.
-In fact, you should probably schedule a teeth cleaning appointment with me at Gallardo Periodontics and Implant Dentistry in Miami, Fl as soon as possible.
+Most people brush their teeth just once per day, but only half of us floss daily.
+If you’ve never had your teeth cleaned before, then you should definitely start soon.
+In fact, you should probably schedule a teeth cleaning appointment with me at Gallardo Periodontics and Implant Dentistry in Miami, Fl, as soon as possible.

-The only way to avoid periodontal disease is through daily brushing and flossing, as well as routine dental examinations and teeth cleanings.
+The only way to avoid periodontal disease is through daily brushing and flossing, as well as routine dental examinations and teeth cleaning.
 Dental hygiene is most effective with the assistance of an experienced dental professional.
 Dr. Gallardo has many years of dental experience.
-Working together, periodontal disease can be reversed, and in many cases completely avoided, through proper hygiene techniques.
+Working together, periodontal disease can be reversed, and in many cases, completely prevented, through proper oral hygiene.

 Adults over the age of 35 will lose more teeth this year to periodontal disease than to cavities.
 Dr. John Paul Gallardo | Miami, FL